GeoffCox/binary-search/lib/README.md

 # @geoffcox/binary-search

-This package provides a binary search algorithm.
+This library contains a binary search algorithm written in Typescript.

+## Features

-The type of items in the searched array is generic.
+* The search method supports any time of items in the array.
-The comparison function is injected into the algorithm.
+* The comparison function is injected into the algorithm.
-When the value is not found, the algorithm provides the nearest range of indices to where the value should have been found.
+* When the value is not found, the search provides the nearest range where the value should have been found.

-The package ships in ES and CommonJS module formats along with DTS for typing.
+This package ships in ES and CommonJS module formats along with DTS for typing.

 ## Installation and Usage